Notice CP2000: The IRS Changed Your Tax Return

 List of Supporting Documents Attached

-What If You Don’t Respond?
+What If You Don’t Respond to IRS CP2000?

 Whether you agree or disagree, if you do not respond before the deadline you may be issued Letter 3219, Statutory Notice of Deficiency.
 This will generally be followed by a bill for the amount due.
 In this case, you have forfeited your chance to dispute the notice by not responding in accordance with the deadline, but you may still be able to dispute the tax due through another path.
 A tax pro can help you.